 Prostate cancer treatment by stages

-Stage of the pathological process dictates what the best way to treat prostate cancer in males is.
-This disease is characterized in most cases by a favorable course, when compared with other oncologic pathologies.
+Stage of the pathological process dictates what is the best way to treat prostate cancer in males.
+This disease is characterized in most cases by a favorable course, comparing with other oncologic pathologies.
 Patients are able to live for decades after the diagnosis.
 Many of them eventually die from causes not related to prostate cancer.

 How to treat stage 1 prostate cancer?

 They often use a strategy of passive observation on the first stage of prostate cancer.
 A man undergoes examination from time to time to determine how the tumor behaves.
 But treatment is usually not applied immediately after the diagnostics completion, because it in itself carries certain health risks.

 - Concomitant diseases that make the operation dangerous

 - The expected duration of the patient’s life expectancy is less than 10 years

 - Highly differentiated tumor (characterized by a very slow growth)